Venice: Diverting cruise ships

 On 2 June 2019, the cruise ship MSC Opera rammed a tourist riverboat, the River Countess, which was docked on the Giudecca Canal, injuring five people, in addition to causing property damage.
 The incident immediately led to renewed demands to ban large cruise ships from the Giudecca Canal, including a Twitter message to that effect posted by the environment minister.
 The city's mayor urged authorities to accelerate the steps required for cruise ships to begin using the alternate Vittorio Emanuele canal.
 Italy's transport minister spoke of a "solution to protect both the lagoon and tourism ... after many years of inertia" but specifics were not reported.
 As of June 2019, the 2017 plan to establish an alternative route for large ships, preventing them from coming near the historic area of the city, has not yet been approved.

 Nonetheless, the Italian government released an announcement on 7 August 2019 that it would begin rerouting cruise ships larger than 1000 tonnes away from the historic city's Giudecca Canal.
-For the last four months of 2019, all heavy vessels will dock at the Fusina and Lombardia terminals which are still on the lagoon but away from the central islands.
-By 2020, one-third of all cruise ships will be rerouted, according to Danilo Toninelli, the minister for Venice.
+For the last four months of 2019, all heavy vessels would dock at the Fusina and Lombardia terminals which are still on the lagoon but away from the central islands.
+By 2020, one-third of all cruise ships would be rerouted, according to Danilo Toninelli, the minister for Venice.
 Preparation work for the Vittorio Emanuele Canal needed to begin soon for a long-term solution, according to the Cruise Lines International Association.
 In the long-term, space for ships would be provided at new terminals, perhaps at Chioggia or Lido San Nicolo.
 That plan was not imminent however, since public consultations had not yet begun.
 Over 1.5 million people per year arrive in Venice on cruise ships.
 The Italian government decided to divert large cruise ships beginning August 2021.